seasons0607/NICER_analysis/README.md

 ## How to use
 1. Download the NICER data from the HEASARC archive
-2. Write the path to the data in line.
+2. Write the Obs-ID and the path to the data in line , respectively.
+3.

 ## Enviroment